Shelley Winters: 1947–1954: Breakthrough and acclaim

-Winters originally broke into Hollywood films as a blonde bombshell type, but quickly tired of the role's limitations.
-She claims to have washed off her make-up to audition for the role of Alice Tripp, the factory girl, in A Place in the Sun, directed by George Stevens, now a landmark American film.
-As the Associated Press reported, the general public was unaware of how serious a craftswoman Winters was.
-"Although she was in demand as a character actress, Winters continued to study her craft.
-She attended Charles Laughton's Shakespeare classes and worked at the Actors Studio, both as student and teacher."
-She studied in the Hollywood Studio Club, and in the late 1940s, she shared an apartment with Marilyn Monroe.
 Her performance in A Place in the Sun (1951), a departure from the sexpot image that her studio, Universal Pictures, was grooming her for at the time, brought Winters her first acclaim, earning her a nomination for the Academy Award for Best Actress.
 Winters went to United Artists for He Ran All the Way (1951) with John Garfield and RKO for Behave Yourself!
 (1951) with Farley Granger.
-Winters was top-billed in The Raging Tide (1951) at Universal.
+Still in her blonde bombshell era, Winters was depicted on the film poster of Behave Yourself by pinup illustrator Alberto Vargas.
+She was top-billed in The Raging Tide (1951) at Universal.
 She was loaned to 20th Century Fox for Phone Call from a Stranger (1952), with Bette Davis.

 At Universal she did Meet Danny Wilson (1952) with Frank Sinatra and Untamed Frontier (1952) with Joseph Cotten.
 She went to MGM for My Man and I (1952) with Ricardo Montalbán.
 She performed in A Streetcar Named Desire on stage in Los Angeles.
 Winters took some time off for the birth of her first child in 1953.
 She made her TV debut in "Mantrap" for The Ford Television Theatre in 1954.
 At MGM, she did Executive Suite (1954) and Tennessee Champ (1954), top-billed in the latter.
 Winters returned to Universal to appear in Saskatchewan (1954), shot on location in Canada with Alan Ladd and Playgirl (1954) with Barry Sullivan.
 She appeared in a TV version of Sorry, Wrong Number.